 What we do

-From 22 June to 22 August 2016 The Breast Cancer Now Tissue Bank is not accepting new applications for Tissues and Cells.
+The Breast Cancer Now Tissue Bank is not accepting new applications for Tissues and Cells until 19 September 2016.
 This is so we can introduce a new Tissue Bank sample database and optimise associated application and sample delivery processes.
-We will continue to fulfil applications made before 22 June 2016.
+We will continue to fulfil applications made before the Bank closed on 22 June 2016.

 We are the only breast tissue bank in the UK offering primary cells isolated from human breast tissues.
 We also provide information and advice to researchers who would like to use primary cells.